 “There he is.
 Over there.
 In the shadows.
 On a bench.
 He’s wearing a knit hat.
 His beard is a little haggard.
 Maybe he hasn’t slept in a while, or maybe, just maybe he’s some sort of bearded creeper.
 He’s just hanging out in a park, surrounded by kids and staring.
 He’s the only male here.
 Is he a dad?
 I haven’t seen him with any kids.
 He’s just sitting there.
 Watching the kids play.
 Something’s off.
 Oh, no. He made eye contact with me.
 Is he smiling at me?
 What’s his deal!?”

 So it seems only natural that when I end up being the only dad in a sea of moms, moms conditioned by society (and other idiot men) to perceive a lone male as a danger and potential threat, I’m met with suspicion and furtive glances suggesting I may not be welcome.
 Even as I type this while sitting in a large bookstore, there happens to be a children’s book reading.
-I had walked over to check it out, and the looks followed.
-The mom’s held their children’s hand a little tighter, and I felt a little sad.
+I walked over to check it out, and the looks followed.
+The moms held their children’s hands a little tighter, and I felt a little sad.

-When I first felt like the Bearded Creeper, I thought, “Surely I can disarm these ladies with a little charm, a dash of humor, and a soupcon of razzle dazzle.”
+When I first felt like the Bearded Creeper, I thought, “Surely I can disarm these ladies with a little charm, a dash of humor, and a soupcon of razzle-dazzle.”
 I quickly learned this was a bad approach.
 My socially awkward demeanor made all my attempts at being friendly appear like bad attempts at flirtation.
 I also decided the healthy response wasn’t, “Take it easy, Grandma.
 I’m just being nice.”

 This situation was made worse at my daughter’s gymnastics class.
 It was the type of class where the parents are out on the mats with the kids.
-Let’s just say the dad in baggy jeans and old man New Balance sneakers didn’t quite fit in with the former gymnast, yoga-pants wearing, latte moms.
+Let’s just say the dad in baggy jeans and old-man New Balance sneakers didn’t quite fit in with the former gymnast, yoga-pants wearing, latte moms.
 My charm was equally awkward in that situation.

 Hang on.
 Is it possible I’m not charming?